osqp/osqp/docs/citing/index.rst

 Citing OSQP
 ===========

-If you use OSQP for published work, we encourage you to cite the accompanying papers:
+If you use OSQP for published work, we encourage you to put a star on `GitHub <https://github.com/oxfordcontrol/osqp>`_ and cite the accompanying papers:

 .. glossary::